-Liberty Mutual Insurance Europe Limited (LMIE also referred to as the Company) underwrites insurance and reinsurance business from its head office in London and its branches across Europe.
+Liberty Mutual Insurance Europe SE (LMIE also referred to as the Company) underwrites Insurance and Reinsurance business from its head office in Grand Duchy of Luxembourg (referred to as Luxembourg) and its branches across Europe.
+The Company's head office was previously based in the UK.

 It is wholly owned by Liberty Mutual Group Incorporated, a diversified global insurer.
 The group offers a wide range of insurance products and services to meet the needs of individuals, families and businesses through strategic business units and operating units.
-The Company is part of the Liberty Specialty Markets (LSM) operating unit, which is part of the Global Risk Solutions business unit.
+The Company is part of the Liberty Specialty Markets (LSM) operating unit, which is part of the Global Risk Solutions business unit (GRS).